aledha/Notes-2024-2025/Masters/Modeling the Electrical Activity in the Heart.md

 J=ME=-M \nabla u.
 $$
 ## Bidomain model
-TTo avoid modeling the complex geometry of the intra- and extra-cellular domains, we assume that both domains overlap.
+To avoid modeling the complex geometry of the intra- and extra-cellular domains, we assume that both domains overlap.
 Therefore, each point in the domain has an intracellular potential $u_i$ and an extracellular potential $u_e$.
 The currents for the intracellular and extracellular domains are respectively
 \begin{equation}
 	\begin{aligned}
 		J_{i} & = -M _{i}\nabla u_{i}, \\